 Current Service Level Adjustments: Current service level adjustments are indicated throughout this document in the summary sections for each department.
 Current service level changes include adjustments in spending and revenue that maintain a department's ability to continue the same operations as the previous year.
 These are largely driven by inflationary pressures on wages and benefits, such as cost of living allowances built into union contracts, and the rising costs of employee health care.
-In the 2018 session, the legislature approved an increase of 0.75% to the employer contribution rate for public safety pensions.
+In the 2018 session, the legislature approved a 0.75% increase to the employer contribution to public safety pensions.
 This change resulted in \$710,000 in new costs in the 2019 Police and Fire budgets.

-General Fund - 2019 Adopted Budget
+General Fund - 2019 Proposed Budget

-Rate of Spending Growth: Saint Paul's General Fund budget as adopted will increase by \$17 million, or 5.6% relative to 2018.
+Rate of Spending Growth: Saint Paul's General Fund budget as proposed will increase by \$17 million, or 5.9% relative to 2018.
 More than \$9 million of this growth is related to higher employee wage and benefits costs per negotiated employee group contracts.
 The budget includes key investments for families and children, enhances Police and Fire responsiveness, and significantly expands street maintenance services.